 Government Code Section 25501 and County Code Section 2.37.040 (B) authorize the Purchasing Agent to make purchases of commodities and equipment.
-Funding for fixed asset equipment must be approved by the Board during the budget process or at a subsequent meeting of the Board.
-Exceptions for fixed asset items that were not part of the budget may be made on a case-by-case basis with the approval of the County Administrative Office and reallocation of funds to a fixed asset object by the Auditor Controller Treasurer Tax Collector in the automated purchasing system.
-The cost of a fixed asset includes sales tax, other taxes, and handling charges.
+Fixed asset equipment with a value of \$5,000 or more must be approved by the Board during the budget process or at a subsequent meeting of the Board.
+The \$5,000 limit includes sales tax, other taxes and handling charges.